Cultural Types - The Lewis Model. Culture Triangle

 Our genes, our parental and educational training, our societal rules, our very language, enable us to see only so far—as far as our horizon.
 We can broaden our horizon to some degree by living in other countries; learning foreign languages; and reading books on philosophy, psychology, other cultures and a variety of other subjects.
 Unless we make such efforts, our horizon remains a South African horizon, a Colombian horizon, an Egyptian horizon or one of many other worldviews.
 In other words, each cultural group enjoys a certain segment of experience, which is no more than a fraction of the total possible available experience.
 Benjamin Whorf believed that such segments of experience were limited by the vocabulary and concepts inherent in one’s language.
 By learning more languages, especially those with excitingly different concepts, we can widen our vision and gain deeper insight into the nature of reality.
 Many graduates in Romance studies feel enriched by being able to see the world through Spanish eyes or using French rationality.
 Scholars of Chinese or Japanese often develop two personalities when immersing themselves in one of these two languages.

 Lewis aimed to create a simple method of organizing and categorizing the differences among cultures and nationalities.
 He also sought a way to overcome these differences.
 To achieve this, he introduced the concept of horizons, which are applicable both at the level of the three primary type categories and among individual nationalities.
-Each cultural type and nationality has specific characteristics that fall within its horizon and those that do not.
+Each nationality has specific characteristics that fall within its horizon and those that do not.

 Practical lessons from working in a multicultural environment

 While I am not an expert on multiculturalism, my over 20 years of experience in a multinational corporation and interaction with diverse social groups have taught me a few important lessons.
-Successful cooperation and social interaction require qualities such as patience, tolerance, a willingness to learn and understand, and the readiness to ask for help/advice from others.
+Successful cooperation and social interaction require patience, tolerance, a willingness to learn and understand, and the readiness to ask for help/advice from others.
 It also means allowing yourself to make mistakes and quickly learning from them.
-Paradoxically, in a goal-oriented business world, achieving the goal takes a backseat.
+Paradoxically, in a business world, achieving the goal takes a backseat.
 This is because the more we focus on achieving it, the more resistance we will encounter.

-Low culture is a derogatory term used to refer to cultures that are seen as inferior or of low or no value.
+Low Culture is a derogatory term used to refer to cultures that are seen as inferior, or of low or no value.

 Folk Culture refers to the everyday practices of ordinary local people, often rooted in long-standing traditions.